 Last weekend saw 100’s of beautiful cars descend on The Downs School just outside Bristol to raise money for the neighbouring Children’s Hospice.
-Find out more about the charity and the cars here and check out my photos from the very wet day below.
+Find out more about the charity and the cars here and check out my photos below.

-By the time we’d finished the fitness themed set at the first location the drizzle had begun to fall so it was time to head underground.
-Fortunately, we had parked under a road bridge that made a nice grungy background for something with more of a fashion look.
+By the time we’d finished fitness themed set at the first location the drizzle had begun to fall so it was time to head underground.
+Fortunately, we had parked under a road bridge that made a nice grungy background for something a bit more of a fashion look.

 With the rain still falling it was time to move on and shoot Michelle in something a bit sexier in a location she’d specifically requested.
 Those of you that have been here for a while may recognise this location from my shoot with Georgia Graham.

-As well as modelling and doing promo work, Michelle is an accomplished drifter so she brought her Nissan 200SX S14 along for a bit of light painintg.
-One pub lunch and a car wash later, it was time to shoot the car.
+As well as modelling and doing promo work, Michelle is a keen drifter so she brought her Nissan 200SX S14 for a bit of light painintg.
+One pub lunch and a car wash later, it was time to shoot the S14.
 Chelle had seen the light painted test shot I did of my car and wanted the same for hers but as it was still too light to get the long shutter speeds needed we did a quick rig shot.
-Wolfrace Wheels have kindly donated the wheels for this car so I wanted to keep them prominent in the shot by turning them to face the camera.
-As the Nissan is set up to drift, it has had it’s diff welded making it nigh on impossible to push in a circle so the engine had to be kept on.
-This meant getting a sharp shot at the shutter speed needed to give enough blur was tricky.
+Wolfrace Wheels have kindly donated the wheels for this car so I wanted to keep them prominent in the shot by turning them away from the camera.
+As the Nissan is set up to drift, it has had its differential welded making it nigh on impossible to push in a circle so the engine had to be kept on.
+This meant getting a sharp shot at the shutter speed needed to give enough blur was trick.
 The location wasn’t the most exciting either (a car park) but after a bit of Photoshoppry I am quite pleased with the result.